tyazx/tyazx/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"If you set your goals ridiculously high and its a failure, you will fail above everyone elses success."</i>
+<i>"If you pick up a starving dog and make him prosperous he will not bite you.
+This is the principal difference between a dog and man."</i>
 <br>
-<b>- James Cameron</b>
+<b>- Mark Twain</b>
 </blockquote>
 </p>